Government Grant

 3. How to apply

 To apply, applicants must register through CELTIC's Online Project Portal.
-Please inform your IRAP Industrial Technology Advisor if you plan to submit a Project Proposal.
+Please inform your NRC IRAP Industrial Technology Advisor if you plan to submit a project proposal.

 4. Related events